Want to know one of the easiest ways to generate more revenue from your ecommerce store fast?

-With time, any list will accumulate people who stop opening emails.
+With time, any ecommerce store will accumulate people who stop opening and engaging with marketing emails.

 Pruning your list to remove inactive people is a basic tenet of email hygiene.

-- Unsubscribe them—or send them a reengagement campaign to give them one last chance to stay on board.
+Unsubscribe them—or (better yet!) send them a reengagement campaign to give them another shot to stay on board.

 In Drip, you can clean your list in under 2 minutes with a simple prune action.

 Here’s how it works.

 Next, type in “15” to find everyone who hasn’t opened any of their past 15 emails.

 List cleaning isn’t the sexiest topic when it comes to marketing.
-But if you want to maintain 20% to 30% open rates (or more) and keep your sender reputation high, this is a necessary 5-minute task that you should schedule once every few months.
+But if you want to maintain 20% to 30% open rates (or higher) and keep your sender reputation nice and high, this is a necessary 5-minute task that you should schedule once every few months.

 Plus, when you clean your list, you can be sure you’re not getting charged for people who aren’t adding any value to your business anymore.
 Most email providers charge based on your number of contacts, so list pruning is a good way to keep your expenses as low as possible.